Universal constraints on selection strength in lineage trees: Small variability limit

 \section{Small variability limit}

-In this section, we study the two sides of the fluctuation-response inequality on an arbitrary function $g_t$ of a phenotypic trait $\mathcal{S}$ (\cref{eq_tur_s}) in the limit where the forward and backward distributions approach each other, and show that they are mathematically equivalent in this limit in the case where the function $g_t$ is the fitness landscape $h_t$.
-The difference between the two distributions is captured by the `distance' term $\sigma(q_t(s))$, or equivalently $\sigma(\ln q_t(s))$, where the standard deviations can be taken either in the backward or forward statistics.
-Using \cref{eq_fr_hs,eq_def_q}, this term can be reshaped as $\sigma(\ln(q_t(s)) = \sigma (\ln (p_{\T{back}}(s,t)/p_{\T{for}}(s,t))) = t \sigma(h_t(s))$.
+In this section, we study the two sides of the fluctuation-response inequality on an arbitrary function $g_t$ of a phenotypic trait $\mathcal{S}$ (\cref{eq_tur_s_min}) in the limit where the forward and backward distributions approach each other, and show that they are mathematically equivalent in this limit in the case where the function $g_t$ is the fitness landscape $h_t$.
+The difference between the two distributions is captured by the `distance' term $\sigma(q_t(s))$, or equivalently $\sigma(\ln q_t(s))= \sigma (\ln (p_{\T{back}}(s,t)/p_{\T{for}}(s,t))) = t \sigma(h_t(s))$, where the standard deviations can be taken either in the backward or forward statistics.
 From now on, we refer to the limit where the forward and backward distributions are close to each other as the small variability limit, defined by $t \sigma(h_t(s)) \to 0$.